Nicknames for Grandparents: Beyond Grandma & Grandpa

 Tony opted for Nonno, as his family has always called the grandfathers in his Italian family.
 “I’m proud of our heritage and can’t imagine using any other name.”
 His wife, Evelyn, isn’t Italian, but loves the idea of being a Nonna, the traditional Italian name for grandmother.

-Lisa wanted something more fun when she and Steve became grandparents.
+Lisa was looking for young grandma names when she and Steve became grandparents.
 “We’re going to go by Lolli and Pop!
 Isn’t that the cutest?”

 Her daughter, however, has pointed out how awkward her indecision is.
 “I’m sure he’ll come up with something, but what am I supposed to call her in the meantime?
 Do I just refer to her as ‘my mother’ and hope he someday magically invents a name that she likes?”